oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 #### 1 ) Add Bearer Token Auth to Secure the SCIM Routes

-When testing our routes, Postman will authenticate to the Todo app backend using a bearer token.
+When testing our routes, Postman (acting as the SCIM client) will authenticate to the Todo app backend using a bearer token.
 To support token auth, first install the appropriate passport libraries.

 In your terminal, run: